jenna-jordan/jenna-jordan.github.io.archived/_pages/about.md

 My name is Jenna Jordan, and I'm currently studying digital library science at the University of Illinois at Urbana-Champaign.
 I'm on track to earn my MSLIS (Master of Science in Library and Information Science) by the Spring of 2020, but I have a lot to learn until then!

-## Why did I create this blog?

-This blog is an effort to help me learn in a more meaningful way.
-There are multiple studies that show you can learn more effectively when you teach others - and there are multiple learning techniques based on this premise of teaching others.
-One such is the Feynman technique.

-> “If you can’t explain it simply, you don’t understand it well enough.”

-<cite> Attributed to Albert Einstein </cite>
-{: .small}

-### The Feynman Technique

-  1. Write the name of the concept.
-  2. Write out an explanation of the concept as if you were explaining it to a layperson (or a child) who has no knowledge of the concept.
-This will highlight what you understand, but also...
-  3. Pinpoint the gaps in your knowledge of the concept.
-Then go back and reread/relearn it to fill in these gaps.
-Remember, a child will always ask: _"Why?"_
-  4. Repeat steps two and three as many times as necessary.
-  5. Edit your explanation, aiming for simplicity over complexity.
-Use analogies.
-Use examples.
-Use illustrations.

 ## More about me

 If you're curious about who I am, what I like, and what I've done, read on!